harshnahta/react-lightbox-js/README.md

 **Getting Started:**

-To take advantage of these improvements, make sure to update your [Your Package Name] to the latest version.
+To take advantage of these improvements, make sure to update your [react-lightbox-js] to the latest version.
 You can do this by running the following command in your terminal:

 ```bash
 npm update react-lightbox-js